What is a trade

 For cases where you have neither experience nor education, there is still the option of a responsible representative.

 Tip: Trade or job?
 Try both!
-What are the advantages of such a combination and what can get in your way of doing business?
+What are the advantages of such a combination and what can get in the way of doing business?
 Find out in our article.

 How a responsible representative for a trade works

 A responsible representative is a person who fulfils the conditions to practice your trade.
 You choose this person yourself.
-The responsible person is responsible for the proper operation of the trade and for ensuring that the trade regulations are complied with.
+The responsible person is then responsible for the proper operation of the trade and for ensuring that the trade regulations are complied with.
 The relationship between the representative and the represented person must be contractually regulated.
 It is up to you to decide what conditions you put into the contract, including the remuneration for the work of the responsible representative.
 You might as well get your own Mr. Lawrence to drive around your shop with a beer in his hand.
-Also, you cannot be appointed to act as a responsible representative for more than four businesses.
+A responsible representative can perform this function for a maximum of four entrepreneurs at the same time.

 Tip: Do you need to contractually manage the relationship with your responsible representative?
 We will be happy to prepare a contract for you or review an existing one.